MariaKHW20/Retail-Demographics-Portfolio/README.md

 Summary:

-This project has brought together SQL, Tableau, and analytical reasoning to explore key questions around customer behaviour, revenue drivers, and demographic patterns in UK retail.
-Across the dashboards, clear trends have emerged, which have included seasonal revenue fluctuations, concentrated customer value, and distinct purchasing differences across demographics and product categories.
+This project has brought together SQL, Tableau, and analytical reasoning to explore key questions around customer behaviour, revenue drivers, and demographic patterns within the retail market.
+Across the dashboards, several clear trends have emerged, including seasonal revenue fluctuations, concentrated customer value, and distinct purchasing differences across demographics and product categories.
+As the analysis is based solely on publicly available datasets rather than private company data, the insights presented focus on observable patterns and inferred behaviours.
+Any recommendations are informed by the data, rather than definitive reflections of a specific business’s internal practices.